 Address: Pobřežní 1, Prague 8; www.hiltonprague.com

-Divinis wine bar and restaurant is a nice place to enjoy a relaxed and cozy atmosphere.
+Divinis wine bar and restaurant is a nice place to enjoy a relaxed and cosy atmosphere.
 The cuisine keeps the best tradition of Italian food with top ingredients and simple preparations.
-There is no culinary nonsense of useless frills; flavour always takes priority and their passion for it is shown.
+There is no culinary nonsense of useless frills; flavour always takes priority, and their passion for it is shown.